How does a restaurant make it onto the list of Latin America’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna?

 Can a restaurant be taken off the list?

-Not until the following year – and even then it will only be the results of the voting that determines this, or if we are advised that it will be closed in the year between September 2016 and September 2017.
+Not until the following year – and even then it will only be the results of the voting that determines this, or if we are advised that it will be closed within the 12 months after the announcement of the list.

 Why do restaurants drop off the list?